 Career Training Sites

 Whether you are looking for a new position or if you just want to pick up some new skills for your current position, there are a vast number of online training sites available to you.
-The two I most recommend are staples of the industry: Lynda and Coursera.
-Lynda is a paid site for technology training, but check your local library to see if they have a paid subscription you can use.
+The two I most recommend are staples of the industry: Lynda which is now owned by LinkedIn under the name of LinkedIn Learning, and Coursera.
 Coursera covers a wider variety of subjects and has even gone mobile with a Coursera app for iOS and Android.

 If you’ve tried all the free advice available and it’s not working, then it’s time to try the tactics that the professionals are using to find and land jobs.
 Enroll as a member today and get back to work!